geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 As you can see there was a massive spike when the post reached the first page of hacker news.
 Then the big drop and it never got any more traction.
 Most of my blog posts before Q4 of 2020 had a similar fate.

 There was an initial bump in views due to social media shares and some push marketing and on 2-3 days the page views fall flat.
-Now, let's look at a page with a lot of SEO focus and research that actually landed on the first page of Google search results for a some keywords:
+Now, let's look at a page with a lot of SEO focus and research that actually landed on the first page of Google search results for some keywords:

 <img class="center" loading="lazy" src="/images/worlds-top-370k-website/04nodejs-postgres-post.jpg" title="Page views for Nodejs postgresql blog post" alt="Page views for Nodejs postgresql blog post">

 Even here there is the initial high of page views and then it falls off.
 The good part here is for more than one year now this post gets consistent views each day.
 Why?
 Because it ranks on the first page of Google search results for some keywords.

-> This is the switch that made my blog's traffic increase 5x in 3 years where now ~85% of the traffic comes from Search engines, mainly Google.
+> This is the switch that made my blog's traffic increase 5x in 3 years where now \~85% of the traffic comes from Search engines, mainly Google.

 Let's look at how being on the top million website lists helps in the next section.

 ## Top million site lists

 There are multiple sources that list the top 1 million websites in the world.
-There is the [majestic million](https://majestic.com/reports/majestic-million) list, [tranco](https://tranco-list.eu/) list, and[Cisco Umbrella top 1 million](http://s3-us-west-1.amazonaws.com/umbrella-static/index.html) list to name some.
+There is the [majestic million](https://majestic.com/reports/majestic-million) list, [Tranco](https://tranco-list.eu/) list, and [Cisco Umbrella top 1 million](http://s3-us-west-1.amazonaws.com/umbrella-static/index.html) list to name some.
 This blog ranks on almost all of these and at multiple places.
 Among the lists which one is the most reliable is a [debatable](https://www.domaintools.com/resources/blog/mirror-mirror-on-the-wall-whos-the-fairest-website-of-them-all) discussion.

 At the time of writing, on the Majestic million, this blog ranks at 892K.
-On the [tranco list](https://tranco-list.eu/api/ranks/domain/geshan.com.np) it ranks at 485K and Similar web ranks this blog as one of the world’s top 370K websites.
+On the [Tranco list](https://tranco-list.eu/api/ranks/domain/geshan.com.np), it ranks at 485K[,](https://tranco-list.eu/api/ranks/domain/geshan.com.np) and Similar web ranks this blog as one of the world’s top 370K websites.
 There used to be a [top million](https://web.archive.org/web/20220501054146/https://www.alexa.com/topsites) list from Alexa but Alexa is closing down now.
 This domain also ranks at 122k on Domcop’s top [10 million websites](https://www.domcop.com/top-10-million-websites).

 > The average of the above 4 numbers will be 457.25K, so if the title is a bit misleading be it :).

 As per Siteefy, there are [200 million active websites](https://siteefy.com/how-many-websites-are-there/) in the world out of the 1.17 billion domains registered.

 > Therefore being anywhere in the top 1 million websites, takes the website in the elite 0.5% of the world’s active websites.

 It is surely not a small feat, especially for a one-person blog.
-I will not be giving out exact numbers, if you want you can check the [SimilarWeb’s free analysis](https://www.similarweb.com/website/geshan.com.np/) for this website or do a bit more research on the SEO tool of your choice which will guess the numbers for you.
+I will not be giving out exact numbers, if you want you can check [SimilarWeb’s free analysis](https://www.similarweb.com/website/geshan.com.np/) for this website or do a bit more research on the SEO tool of your choice which will guess the numbers for you.

 ## Conclusion

 You have found out how this blog runs for $0 a month with primarily a static website hosted on Cloudflare pages.
 The code is open source on GitHub and there are no servers or databases to power this website it is sent to your browser from the Edge with Cloudflare's massive global network.

 You also learned that SEO and pull marketing works much better to get sustainable traffic to the website or single post.
 There are multiple top million website lists available and all of them differ in how they measure traffic and popularity.
 If you want to get good traffic to your blog or website first write great posts and then do the marketing then the other way round.
 Best of luck!